Cotentin Peninsula: Modern history

 The naval Battle of La Hogue in 1692 was fought off Saint-Vaast-la-Hougue near Barfleur.

 The town of Valognes was, until the French Revolution, a provincial social resort for the aristocracy, nicknamed the Versailles of Normandy.
-The social scene was described in the novels of Jules Barbey d'Aurevilly (himself from the Cotentin).
-Little now remains of the grand houses and châteaus; they were destroyed by combat there during the Battle of Normandy in World War II.
+The social scene was described in the novels of Jules Barbey d'Aurevilly (1808–1889) (himself from the Cotentin).
+Little now remains of the grand houses and châteaux; they were destroyed by combat there during the Battle of Normandy in World War II.

-During World War II, part of the 1944 Battle of Normandy was fought in the Cotentin.
 The westernmost part of the D-Day landings was at Utah Beach, on the southeastern coast of the peninsula, and was followed by a campaign to occupy the peninsula and take Cherbourg.

-The genetic history of the modern inhabitants of Cotentin Peninsula is being studied by the University of Leicester to determine the extent of Scandinavian ancestry in Normandy.
+The genetic history of the modern inhabitants of Cotentin Peninsula was studied by the University of Leicester in 2015–2016 to determine the extent of Scandinavian ancestry in Normandy.
+The results were inconclusive.

 Economy

 The peninsula's main economic resource is agriculture.
 Dairy and vegetable farming are prominent activities, as well as aquaculture of oysters and mussels along the coast.
 Cider and calvados are produced from locally grown apples and pears.

 The region hosts two important nuclear power facilities.
 At Flamanville there is a nuclear power plant, and the La Hague nuclear reprocessing plant is located a few miles to the north, at Beaumont-Hague.
 The facility stores all high-level waste from the French nuclear power program in one large vault.
-Nuclear industry provides a substantial portion of jobs in the region.
+The nuclear industry provides a substantial portion of jobs in the region.
 The roads used for transport of nuclear waste have been blocked many times in the past by environmental action group Greenpeace.
-Local environmental groups have voiced concerns about the radioactivity levels of the cooling water of both these nuclear sites, which is being flushed into the bay of Vauville; however, the emitted radioactivity is several orders of magnitude below natural background levels and does not pose any hazard.
+Local environmental groups have voiced concerns about the radioactivity levels of the cooling water at both these nuclear sites, which is being flushed into the bay of Vauville; however, the emitted radioactivity is several orders of magnitude below natural background levels and does not pose any hazard.

 There are two major naval shipyards in Cherbourg.
 The state-owned shipyard Naval Group has built French nuclear submarines since the 1960s.
 Privately owned CMN builds frigates and patrol vessels for various states, mostly from the Middle East.

 Tourism is also an important economic activity in this region.
 Many tourists visit the D-Day invasion beaches, including Utah Beach in the Cotentin.
-At Sainte-Mère-Église a few miles away from the beach, there is a museum commemorating the action of the 82nd Airborne Division and 101st Airborne Division.
+At Sainte-Mère-Église a few miles away from the beach, there is a museum commemorating the action of the 82nd and 101st Airborne Divisions.
 The Cité de la Mer in Cherbourg is a museum of oceanic and underseas subjects.
 The main attraction is Redoutable, the first French nuclear submarine, launched in 1967.